BLUEBL0B/Secret-Sing-Box/README-ENG.md

 - All requests to the proxy are processed by NGINX, the requests are passed to Sing-Box only if they contain the correct path (WebSocket or HTTPUpgrade transport)
 - All requests to the proxy are processed by HAProxy, the requests are passed to Sing-Box only if they contain the correct Trojan password (TCP transport) — [FPPweb3](https://github.com/FPPweb3) method

-Both setup methods make it impossible to detect Sing-Box from the outside.
+Both setup methods make it impossible to detect Sing-Box from the outside, which improves security.

 > [!IMPORTANT]
 > Recommended OS: Debian 11/12 or Ubuntu 22.04/24.04.
 You will also need your own domain linked to your Cloudflare account ([How to set it up?](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/cf-settings-en.md)).
 Run as root on a newly installed system.
 It's recommended to update and reboot the system before running this script.